Ear Biscuits: Overview

 The show aired two episodes where Rhett and Link discussed their relationship with Christianity and how they left the faith.
 In America Magazine, Patrick Manning explains that Christians leaving their religion and deconstructing their faith in digital spaces has been a growing trend.
 Manning notes that although Rhett and Link's public departure from Christianity was a risk, their following's response was overwhelmingly positive and empathetic.
 He also addresses the common responses of Christian communities to public deconversions and suggests that criticism and rejection will only lead to more people leaving the faith.
 Instead, Manning suggests that churches should create spaces where Christians feel more comfortable asking questions and expressing doubts about their faith.
 Benjamin Hough of Answers in Genesis criticized the episodes and argued that the four science related points brought up by Rhett were incorrect.
 Writing for The Gospel Coalition, Alisa Childers argues that the persuasive power of their deconversions stories was largely due to their popularity and familiarity.
 Rhett later wrote a song that addresses the reactions from Christian communities.

 In the October 13, 2025 episode, "Rhett's Heart Surgery Journey," Rhett and Link announced their decision to take an indefinite break from the podcast at the end of 2025.
 They stated the decision was made to mitigate stress and avoid spreading themselves too thinly, allowing them to focus on other creative passions at Mythical Entertainment, including an unannounced project for 2026.
 During the episode, McLaughlin provided personal context for the hiatus, revealing he had recently undergone a heart ablation procedure to treat atrial flutter and fibrillation.
 He confirmed this health scare was a major factor in the decision to reduce their workload.
 In the same announcement, he also launched his personal YouTube channel, @RhettMcLaughlin, as a less-demanding creative outlet.

+The podcast released its final episode before the hiatus, titled "Our Ode to Ear Biscuits" (Episode 498), on December 21, 2025.
+Described by the hosts as a "one-stop shop anthology," the finale featured a retrospective on the show's twelve-year history, including clips from fan-favorite episodes such as their "Deconstruction" series and "The Lost Years."
+The episode also included a segment acknowledging the contributions of long-time producers Jenna and Jamie, and concluded with the duo reading an original "Ear Biscuits Poem" as a farewell to listeners.